Types of Instructional Design Methodologies

 So how do you know which Instructional Theory is the best for you?

 This largely depends on what learning objectives you have set for your e-learning course.
 It also depends on the subject matter of your course outline and the current skill level of your learners.
 Again, it also depends on whether they are university students or employees learning a new hard skill at work.
-Considering all of these and more factors, and after conducting proper research on all the instructional design methodologies we have mentioned, you can arrive at the instructional design theory best for achieving your e-learning goals.
-It is important to remember that it is not a hard and fast rule to rely on one particular theory.
+Considering all these and more factors, and after conducting proper research on all the instructional design methodologies we have mentioned, you can arrive at the best instructional design theory for achieving your e-learning goals.
+It is important to remember that relying on one particular theory is not a hard and fast rule.
 You may take what you like from several theories to formulate your instructional design if it works better for you.